 Vertical Stack or Grid

-Much like the horizontal grid, the tiles are laid centered on top of and next to each, this time vertically, other so that the grout lines are continuous, again creating an effect that looks like an organized continuous grid.
+Much like the horizontal grid, the tiles are laid centered on top of and next to each other, this time vertically, so that the grout lines are continuous, again creating an effect that looks like an organized grid.

-Technically speaking, “Offset” and “Stagger” are not single patterns in and of themselves, but instead are concepts that help us describe different patterns.
-The terms “Stagger” and “Offset” refer to the extent to which tiles are laid uncentered on top of one another.
-If two tiles of the same size are laid so that 20% of the top tile extends beyond the side border of the bottom tile, than the two tiles are said to have been laid with a 20% offset.
+Technically speaking, “offset” and “stagger” are not single patterns in and of themselves, but instead are concepts that describe different patterns.
+The terms “stagger” and “offset” refer to the extent to which tiles are laid uncentered on top of one another.
+If two tiles of the same size are laid so that 20% of the top tile extends beyond the side border of the bottom tile, then the two tiles are said to have been laid with a 20% offset.

 The Brick pattern is achieved when we use a 50% offset or stagger.

-In this offset patter, the tiles are laid uncentered by 33%, or 1/3 of the length of the tile.
+In this offset pattern, the tiles are laid uncentered by 33%, or 1/3 of the length of the tile.

 In this pattern, two different tiles of different sizes are used, and one needs to be substantially smaller than the other.
 The smaller tile needs to be laid along the end of each side of the larger tile so that their borders are continuous.

 Versailles Tile Pattern

 By combining two 8×8 inch, one 8×16 inch, two 16×16 inch, and one 16×24 inch tile, this pattern covers an 8 square foot area each time it is repeated.
 This pattern is especially popular to use with travertine tiles, which combine with the seemingly random appearance of the tiles’ placements to give a very natural but still stylish feeling to a room.

 To achieve this pattern, you lay the tiles in a grid so that all of the grout joints are continuous, just as you would in the Grid pattern.
 What’s different here, is that the tiles are not laid straight, but are instead turned at a 45-degree angle.
 This pattern is usually made with square tiles.